Georgia Child Support Enforcement

 |Remedies Available||Income execution or wage garnishment, fines, possible criminal prosecution, possible denial of a U.S. passport, interception of tax refunds, unemployment benefits, worker’s compensation awards, lottery winnings, property seizure, or other state benefits, reporting to a credit bureau, driver's license suspension, and more.|

 If the non-custodial parent moves out of Georgia, the support order can still be enforced in any other U.S. state under the Uniform Federal Family Support Act.
 If you need help locating the other parent, the federal government has a Federal Parent Locator Service .

 Georgia's strict laws help to make it more difficult for parents to avoid paying child support.
 However, in some cases, parents refuse to obey child support orders.
-If you are a parent who needs help with enforcing an order or filing a contempt action, then discuss your case with a skilled family law attorney.
-You can get a free case review today.
+If you're a parent who needs help with enforcing a child support order or filing a contempt action in Georgia, it's best to discuss your case with a skilled child support lawyer near you today.